 VIII.
 Library Instruction

 The library faculty welcomes requests for class instruction designed to help students understand how to research specific topics through the use of Library resources and materials.
 Presentations utilize a variety of print and electronic sources of information.
-Each class is tailored to the specific needs of the faculty member's assignment and sessions are held in one of the libraries, conducted by the department’s library liaison.
+Each class is tailored to the specific needs of the faculty member's assignment.
+Sessions are conducted by the department’s library liaison and may be held in the faculty member’s classroom or in one of the libraries’ classrooms.
 Hands-on practice in a computer-equipped laboratory setting is available upon request.
 Scheduling is on a first-come-first-served basis.
 The Library faculty asks that classroom faculty request library instruction at least two weeks in advance of the proposed date of instruction.

 Online databases, indexes and reference sources are available via any networked computer on campus or the internet.
 You gain access to restricted databases by entering your windows account information.